pureconfig/pureconfig/docs/src/main/tut/docs/faq.md

   apiKey: Sensitive)
 ```

-Then when we print out the `SuperSecretConfig` after loading it via PureConfig, the senstive values are masked:
+Then when we print out the `SuperSecretConfig` after loading it via PureConfig, the sensitive values are masked:

 ```tut:book
 val secret = loadConfigOrThrow[SuperSecretConfig](ConfigFactory.parseString("""{